newtriks/cssapi/README.md

 ## Who Is This For?

 If you use a CSS-in-JS solution and want to write less and more consistent CSS, then this library might be for you.
-I think will prove very useful even if it's just you working on a project, but across a team it has the potential for greatly improving consistency and work-flow.
-Apart from a variety of useful functionality it gives you a single location for a single source of truth, and that alone can be a great boon.
+I think it will prove very useful, even if it's just you working on a project, but across a team it has the potential for greatly improving consistency and work-flow.
+Apart from offering a variety of useful functionality, it gives you a single location for a single source of truth, and that alone can be a great boon.

 There are already some great libraries that do something similar, but I found them all lacking in one respect or another.

-There are a few important factors which guided my decisions in designing it.
+There are a few important factors which guided my decisions in designing it:

 * I don't believe that setting styles on a component via its props is the answer.
-In fact I think it is an anti-pattern.
+In fact, I think it is an anti-pattern.
-* I believe that even if you are using an AP on top of CSS, things should be named as you expect, and not in the form of some DSL that you have to mentally map to the style it will effect.
+* I believe that even if you are using an API on top of CSS, things should be named as you expect, and not in the form of some DSL that you have to mentally map to the style it will effect.
-* Not everyone wants the same features, so make sure it is easily extended and customisable.
+* Ease of customisation and extension based on the fact that not everyone needs nor desires the same features.
 * Embrace the potential offered by JavaScript to the maximum.

 CSS isn't going to get any better any time soon, so this is my attempt at making it less painful to use.